dafuloth/dafuloth.github.io/_posts/2018-05-18-Failing-Faster.md

 Whatever I decide to do, I may have to finish off the degree at some point but maybe it doesn't have to be so immediate a priority.
 There were reasons/circumstances, and not just blind determination, behind why I stuck with it for as long as I did.
 The short version is that the degree was Plan A, and I was already too far along to be able to back out.
 The only way out is through.
 Switching to an apprenticeship was a potential Plan B but due to the work I've already put into the degree, I'm technically overqualified.
 I plan to keep monitoring that situation as I'd be really keen to get onto an apprenticeship if I can, assuming I don't manage something better.

-Or perhaps maybe I can find happiness in pursuing a career doing something else other than my first ambition.
+Or perhaps maybe I can find happiness and success in pursuing a career doing something else other than my first ambition.
 At least then I would be moving on with my life instead of being stuck in this purgatory.